pjanec/dirigent/README.md

 #### Another options

- `--masterPort 5042` ... mater's port number
+ `--masterPort 5042` ... mater's port number.
+Passed to the master process when `--IsMaster 1` is used.

  `--masterIp 1.2.3.4` ... mater's IP address

- `--mcastIp 239.121.121.121` ... multicast IP address used for application state sharing among agents
+ `--mcastIp 239.121.121.121` ... multicast IP address used for application state sharing among agents.
+Passed to the master process when `--IsMaster 1` is used.

- `--localIp 10.0.0.17` ... local network interface address used for multicasting (default 0.0.0.0 = auto select)
+ `--localIp 10.0.0.17` ... local network interface address used for multicasting (default 0.0.0.0 = auto select)  Passed to the master process when `--IsMaster 1` is used.

+ `--mcastAppStates 1` ... use multicast for sharing application states instead of sending via master; multicast improves network performance for many agents.
+Passed to the master process when `--IsMaster 1` is used.

  `--logFile xyz.log` ... what log file to use